Kevin-Haigis-Lab/speclet/notebooks/model-design-experimentation/005_009_model-experimentation-m3.md

 from itertools import product
 from time import time

+import numpy as np
+import pandas as pd
-import arviz as az
+import plotnine as gg
-import matplotlib.pyplot as plt import numpy as np import pandas as pd import plotnine as gg import pymc3 as pm import seaborn as sns from numpy.random import exponential, normal

 notebook_tic = time()